My life is a balance of three interwoven parts: family, work and philanthropy.

 From 2007-2010, I spent the better part of three years visiting philanthropic and environmental projects around the world – often with my family in tow.
 From China to Guatemala, from bio-fuels to women’s health clinics, from the US Institute for Peace to the Clinton Global Initiative, I sought out the most pressing issues facing our planet, spoke to experts and NGOs and spent weeks with my family working in villages and meeting people “on the ground”.

 Throughout the process, my wife and I encountered many effective and compelling causes and service organizations and we continue to work with many of them.
-But in the search for a “root-cause”, a “determinant vector”, the chicken or the egg – the research and results were clear: the education of girls is the most powerful lever of generational and sustainable social change.
+In the search for a “root-cause”, a “determinant vector”, the chicken or the egg – the research and results were clear: the education of girls is the most powerful lever of generational and sustainable social change.
 This in no way diminishes our passions for human rights, conservation of precious resources, population management, responsible government, access to economic opportunity, sustainable living, etc. The education of girls, however, gets to the root cause of all of these and creates long-lasting change unlike any other solution.